aws-samples/sample-timecards-processing-with-amazon-bedrock/README.md

     participant A as Flask API
     participant Q as Job Queue
     participant P as AI Pipeline
-    participant B as AWS Bedrock
+    participant B as Amazon Bedrock
     participant D as Database

     U->>F: Upload Excel/CSV file